Sahilj11/Learning-notes/Notes/MCA/2nd sem/Python.md

 These methods represent common operations used with each data type in Python.

 ## Functions
+function is a block of reusable code that performs a specific task.
+Functions allow you to break down your code into smaller, manageable units, making it easier to organize, maintain, and reuse your code
 ### Inbuilt
 1. **print()**: This function is used to print the specified message or variable to the standard output (usually the console).